 Through your generosity, the legacy of Eglantyne Jebb and members of the Eglantyne Jebb Society will live on.

-Learn more about Legacy Society members and share your own story.
+Learn more about Legacy Society members.

 Thank you for signing up!
 Now, you’ll be among the first to know how Save the Children is responding to the most urgent needs of children, every day and in times of crisis—and how your support can make a difference.
 You may opt-out at any time by clicking "unsubscribe" at the bottom of any email.